1. The gurobipy card game

 -

-exists with the Python libraries that are required for the script below to run correctly.
-See e.g.pip freeze
+A text file requirements.txt(in UTF-8 encoding) exists with the Python libraries that are required for the script below to run correctly.
+See e.g.pip freezedocumentation.

 import gurobipy as gp